Log in

 Welcome to the Dictionary of Irish Biography

 The Dictionary of Irish Biography, a collaborative project between Cambridge University Press and the Royal Irish Academy, is the most comprehensive and authoritative biographical dictionary yet published for Ireland.
-It contains over 9,000 signed biographical articles which describe and assess the careers of subjects in all fields of endeavour, including politics, law, religion, literature, journalism, architecture, painting, music, the stage, science, medicine, engineering, entertainment and sport.
+These 11 volumes contain fascinating short summaries and detailed assessments that document over 10,000 lives, ranging from the earliest times to 2010.
+Biographical subjects include: artists, scientists, lawyers, actors, musicians, writers, politicians, criminals, and saints.

-The following lives were added to the Dictionary of Irish Biography Online in December 2011.
-Twenty-eight of these new subjects died in the twenty-first century, and eleven in the twentieth century.
+The following lives were added to the Dictionary of Irish Biography Online in December 2019.

 Biography of the Day